 Suggestions

-Extract the troubleshooting section (HTML Blocked Attachment Error) and the Progress Tracking table into separate reference files to reduce the main skill's token footprint.
+Extract the 'Troubleshooting: HTML Blocked Attachment Error' section and Phase 6 'Handle Blocked JavaScript' into a separate troubleshooting reference file to reduce the main skill's token footprint.

 | Dimension | Reasoning | Score |